 However, the process of writing a simple will does not have to be long and complicated.
 Instead, as the document’s name suggests, making a simple will can be a basic process that addresses the most important issues in your life without going into great complexities over your estate.
 Our attorneys at the Parker Herring Law Group PLLC can explain how to make a simple will that meets your personal needs and will guide you through the process to protect your family and your assets should the unthinkable happen.

 To start writing a simple will in North Carolina today, please call our law firm at 919-821-1860.
+We offer reasonable flat fees for couples and individuals.
+Click here to view our fee structure.

 A simple will should include your beneficiaries, your executor/executrix and backup executor/executrix, and the guardian(s) for your children, if applicable.
 You will also include your assets and how you want those assets distributed, and to whom, once you are no longer here.
 Your will should be typed and there should be enough information to clearly identify the document as your will.